tooevangelist/paysuper-docs/content/docs/payments/testing.md

 The Sandbox provides full functionality but it only emulates processing, no actual bank transactions are made.

-When using the PaySuper JS SDK ensure that:
+When using PaySuper JS SDK ensure that:

 * [Handlers for the events](/docs/payments/sdk-integration/#step-4-handle-the-purchase-events) are displayed properly.
 * The PaySuper object created with all required parameters or your token contains all desired parameters.